-Drawing from the above, in the second strand there are grounds on which to sustain that capitalism-fuelled TP is fundamentally motivated by rational corporate policies from multinational companies which are primarily concerned about increasing shareholder value, with little regard over how such practices (like tax evasion by multinationals) affect the livelihoods of the poor in the less developed world from which they operate.
+Drawing from the above, in the second strand there are grounds on which to sustain that capitalism-fuelled TM is fundamentally motivated by rational corporate policies from multinational companies which are primarily concerned about increasing shareholder value, with little regard over how such practices (like tax evasion) affect the livelihoods of the poor in the less developed world from which they operate.
 According to Osabuohien et al. (2013, 2014, 2015), multinational corporations in African countries have been increasingly employing very questionable accounting practises that enable them to declare minimum profits and therefore liable to low taxes to African governments.
-The dichotomy between less developed and more advanced countries comes-in when such rational corporate practices are destined to increase tax revenues in more advanced countries to the detriment of their less developed counterparts.
-In this light, owing to accounting malpractices, a substantial chunk of wealth from African countries end-up in offshore financial centres that are for the most part under the jurisdictions of the Organisation for Economic Cooperation and Development (OECD) nations (Boyce & Ndikumana, 2003, 2010; Fofack & Ndikumana, 2010).
+The dichotomy between less developed and more advanced countries comes-in when such rational corporate practices are destined to increase tax revenues in more advanced countries, to the detriment of their less developed counterparts.
+In this light, owing to accounting malpractices, a substantial chunk of wealth from African countries ends-up in offshore financial centres that are for the most part under the jurisdictions of the OECD nations (Boyce & Ndikumana, 2003, 2010; Fofack & Ndikumana, 2010).
 Given that, these off-shore financial centres are economically and politically managed by OECD countries, it follows that advanced nations are the primary beneficiaries of these rational corporate practices.
 Hence, the term: 'rational asymmetric development'.

 The European Network on Debt and Development (EURODAD, 2008) has provided an interesting literature on how the 'black hole' of asymmetric development can be tackled through capital flight regulation.
 It is important to note that more than 50% of illicit capital flight from developing countries involves questionable accounting practices by corporations (EURODAD, 2008, p.
 7).
-Some characteristics of capitalism-driven illicit capital flight practices documented in the study include: speculation and volatility, tax havens, tax concessions, investment and abusive TP, emergence of hedge funds and private equity, capital account liberalisation and its implications, failure by the International Monetary Fund (IMF) to enhance financial surveillance and regulation and, European nations easing conditions for regulatory inefficiencies in hedge funds and private equity as well as facilitating capital flight from less developed countries.
-From the above narrative, asymmetric development between rich and poor countries is fundamentally driven by capitalism-oriented policies, with a significant determinant of illicit capital flight flowing from less developed to advanced nations being the practice of TP.
+Some characteristics of capitalism-driven illicit capital flight practices documented in the study include: (i) speculation and volatility, (ii) tax havens, tax concessions, investment and abusive TP, (iii) emergence of hedge funds and private equity, (iv) capital account liberalisation and its implications, (v) failure by the International Monetary Fund (IMF) to enhance financial surveillance and regulation and (vi) European nations easing conditions for regulatory inefficiencies in hedge funds and private equity, as well as facilitating capital flight from less developed countries.
+From the above narrative, asymmetric development between rich (high-income) and poor (low-income) countries is fundamentally driven by capitalism-oriented policies, with TM fundamentally motivating the flow of illicit capital flight from less developed to developed countries.